pyronome/pattern-adminlte-3x-reactjs-16x/README.md

 **React** is a JavaScript library for building user interfaces.
 For further information about **React.js**, please visit https://reactjs.org/.

+**Laravel** is a web application framework with expressive, elegant syntax.
+For further information about **Laravel** Framework, please visit https://laravel.com/.

 This repository contains Pyronome **AdminLTE 3.x on React.js 16.x** pattern basic information, documentation and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/adminlte-3x-reactjs-16x.
 In order to generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.

 ## Contributing